 2035.1 General Policy

+The following criteria adhere to the faculty credential requirements specified by the Higher Learning Commission and the Ohio Department of Higher Education.
 To be a member of the faculty or teach courses for college credit at Wright State University, one must satisfy at least one of the following criteria:

 - Possess an academic degree one level above the level at which they teach, except in programs for terminal degrees or when equivalent experience is established.
 In terminal degree programs, faculty members possess the same level of degree.